- You Are Here:

-At the time of purchase, applicants will be required to furnish the license plate number along with make and model of the vehicle to be used to transport yard waste to the compost site.
+At the time of purchase, applicants will be required to furnish the license plate number along with the make and model of the vehicle to be used to transport yard waste to the compost site.
 Permits are non-transferable.

 AFFIX COMPOST PERMIT ON THE INSIDE BOTTOM OF THE PASSENGER SIDE OF YOUR FRONT WINDSHIELD